suzdorf/spublisher/readme.md

 ### IIS management build step

 IIS management build step allows you to create an application tree in IIS.

-In the example below a site with two applications within will be created.
-During creation application pools with the specific names will  also be created:
+The configuration below would deploy a web site with two applications withing "FileServer" and "Api".
+And also two virutal directories within "FileServer".

 ```